with egg mass

 |Maximum size: 26 mm.

-a large aeolid with a tan body and greenish cerata decorated
+a large aeolid with a tan body and greenish to brownish cerata decorated

 with white spots.
 Its cerata have prominent cnidosacs in their tips.